What To Do if you Find a Stray

 The Humane Society maintains a contract with Millcreek Township to accept and shelter stray dogs and cats found within the township’s boundaries.
 If you find a stray dog or cat in Millcreek, call the Millcreek Police Department at 814-833-7777 and they should arrange for the Animal Control Officer to pick up the animal from you.

-The Officer will bring the animal to the Humane Society for sheltering.
+The Officer will bring the animal to the Erie Humane Society for sheltering.

 The Humane Society also maintains an agreement with Summit Township to accept and shelter stray dogs and cats found within the township’s boundaries.

 The finder of the cat should call around to the aforementioned shelters and report the animal as found in an attempt to find the owner.
-If the finder is willing to pay our intake fee of $20.00, they are welcome to bring the cat into the Humane Society and surrender it as their own.
+If the finder is willing to pay our intake fee of $20.00, they are welcome to schedule an intake appointment to bring the cat into the Humane Society and surrender it as their own.
+Please call to schedule at 814-835-8331.